Flu Patch

 - health care workers

-Flu vaccine patches do not contain live diseases.
-This vaccine as well as many others are attenuated or killed.
-You cannot get influenza disease from the flu patch.
-You can get minor immune responses such as headache, sore arm or fever.
-It is a large myth that you can get the flu from a flu vaccination or a flu vaccine patch.
-If you do not know where to go to get a flu vaccine you can use a flu vaccine clinic finder.
-This is new technology that has been brought about as a public service by Google.
-Flu vaccine clinics register their information and all the clinics are registered into Google's mapping system to provide convenient locations for any individual needing a flu vaccination.
-You can use this link to find a flu clinic near you or to register your flu clinic with google.
+If you do not know where to go to get a flu vaccine you can use HealthMap.org or sign up for email list above.
+The flu vaccine clinic locater is a fairly new technology that has been brought about as a public service by Google and HealthMap.org.
+Flu vaccine clinics register their information through the website.
+All the clinics are then registered into HealthMap.org's mapping system to provide convenient locations for any individual needing a flu vaccination.
+You can use the link above to find a flu clinic near you or to register your flu clinic with HealthMap.org.